utilitybillhelp/Nationwidebillpay/README.md

 ## 🔗 Backlink Strategy
 This page is intended to receive contextual backlinks from external Web 2.0 platforms (WordPress, Blogger, Medium, Tumblr, etc.).
-No outbound promotional links are placed within the page itself.
+No outbound promotional or affiliate links are placed within the page.

 ## ⚠️ Disclaimer
 This website is an independent informational resource and is not affiliated with,